rehabMohamed/maha/README.md

 - **Photo list screen:** Displays the photo in full screen while keeping the scale ratio of the original photo when the user clicks on any photo in the photo list screen.

 ## Database:
-The app uses the Room database.
+The app uses [Room](https://developer.android.com/training/data-storage/room) database.
 It has only one entity (table) called Photo which has 4 fields:
 - **id:** the primary key (auto generated)
 - **name:** the photo name.
 - **url:** the url to the saved photo in the internal files directory